Colorized photo of monkeypox virus

 Mpox is typically a rare disease caused by the mpox virus.
 During 2022, cases of Mpox have been reported in areas where Mpox is not usually found.
 This includes various countries around the world, throughout the U.S., and here in Ohio.
 The type of Mpox seen in this outbreak is rarely fatal, and most people recover from their illness within 2-4 weeks without needing any specific treatment.
 However, some people with Mpox infection may be at higher risk for severe illness, including people who have weakened immune systems.

-At this time (Aug 2022), the risk of Mpox in the U.S. and Ohio is believed to be low.
+The risk of Mpox in the U.S. and Ohio is believed to be low.
 Mpox does not spread easily between people, but anyone in close contact with a person with Mpox can get it and should take steps to protect themselves

 Symptoms